 What do a million pennies and an elderly woman on snowshoes have to do with Oneida County?
-Find out this summer with a tour of Oneida County’s fascinating local history museums.
-You’ll learn about the rugged loggers that harvested trees here, and you’ll discover what it was like to attend a one-room school heated by a wood stove.
-Here are some things you can discover in Oneida County.
+Find out with a tour of Oneida County’s fascinating local history museums.
+You’ll learn about the rugged loggers that harvested trees in northern Wisconsin, and you’ll discover what it was like to attend a one-room school heated by a wood stove.

 In the years before there were powerful snowplows clearing Oneida County’s roads, there was a small woman called “the Angel on Snowshoes.”
 Dr. Kate Pelham Newcomb did not have wings, but she was angelic to the residents of Oneida County who were in need of medical care during the cold winter months.
 Dr. Kate reached her patients on snowshoes, but she knew her patients needed more.
 She launched a campaign to build a hospital, and students began collecting pennies to make it possible.
 The dream captured the world’s imagination, and pennies began pouring in from all over the planet.
 The hospital was built, and in 1988, a museum was constructed to preserve Dr. Kate’s special story.